-Some people include social media guidelines in the strategy but we don’t think this is the best approach.
+Some marketers include a “Social media guidelines” document in the strategy but we don’t think this is the best approach.
 Guidelines are part of the tactical execution, providing a set of rules for the business to adhere to.
 It’s not a strategic activity, so this content sits best within the tactical plan, or as a separate document referenced by the plan.

 This section is for you to include the links to all other documents that are relevant to your social media strategy so that anyone in your team or agency support can find them and get the full picture.

-- Your branding elements.
+- Branding and positioning section.
 Before you start your social media activation, it is critical your social media team and partners understand your brand.
-In this section of the spread sheet, the template asks you to write down key information about your brand including: What issues/problems the brand is trying to solved?
-Unique elements brought to market: product features, range, delivery, customer service, rewards, program, convenience, cost saving.
-It will also asks you to define your brand mission, vision, values, language, design.
+In this section, you will write down key information about your brand including what issues/problems the brand is trying to solve?
+Unique elements brought to market: product features, range, delivery, customer service, rewards, program, convenience, cost-saving.
+It will also ask you to define your brand mission, vision, values, language, design.

-- Social Media Calendar.
-This is a stand alone section of your plan and should define the all tactical social media activities your social media audiences will see, read and listen. you will be performing every month.
+- Social media calendar section.
+This is a stand-alone section of your plan and should define all tactical social media activities your audiences will see, read and listen to.
 Your social media calendar should allow you to easily see what has been scheduled to be published on each social media platform.
-We suggest to keep this tactical calendar only three months in advance as things change so quickly.
+We suggest keeping this tactical calendar only three months in advance as things change so quickly.

-- WIP (Work in progress) list.
-When working with different team and on multiple projects, it is important to have a list of key social media activities/tasks you and your teams need to track and ensure they get completed.
+- Work in Progress (WIP) section.
+When working with a different team and on multiple projects, it is important to have a list of key social media activities/tasks you and your teams need to track and ensure they get completed.
 Here you can also track all the key deliverables you confirmed on your initial strategy.
-This can include things such as: when your social media audit needs to be completed, review of the suitability of new platforms, measurement framework to be devised, end of phase evaluation report to be completed, etc.
+This can include things such as: when your social media audit needs to be completed, review of the suitability of new platforms, measurement framework to be devised, end of the phase evaluation report to be completed, etc.

-- Budget split.
-This area is to have an accurate picture on how you are spending your social media budget.
+- Budget section.
+This area is to have an accurate picture of how you are spending your social media budget.
 It should be a no-brainer.

-- Campaign url builder/tagging tool.
-We recommend using campaign tracking parameters in all URLs you share via social.
+- Campaign tracking section.
+We recommend using campaign tracking parameters (commonly called: UTM parameters) in all URLs you promote or share via social media.
 This means adding UTM parameters for at least medium, source and campaign.
 Using UTM parameters will help you drill down into traffic from social and isolate specific elements of activity, such as individual links.
 You can use this for differentiating between different content formats, such as text vs. image vs. video updates for the same campaign.
-You can overlay e-commerce goals and/or conversion data to see what specific social media post(s) are adding the most value, and use the learning to fine tune your social media strategy.
+You can overlay e-commerce goals and/or conversion data to see what specific social media post(s) are adding the most value, and use the learning to fine-tune your social media strategy.

-- Engagement benchmark.
-The template shows an example on how to do Social Media benchmark for Instagram.
-So you can compare yoru engagement levels againsts competitors.
+- Engagement benchmark section.
+The template shows an example of how to do a Social Media benchmark for Instagram.
+So you can compare your engagement levels against competitors.

 BENEFITS OF THIS SOCIAL MEDIA STRATEGY TEMPLATE